tomaskovarik271/PIPECD/DEVELOPER_GUIDE_V2.md

             *   If the history entry's `user_id` is the current authenticated user, it calls `userProfileService.getUserProfile` to fetch their profile, ensuring the `display_name` from `user_profiles` is used.
             *   If the history entry's `user_id` is a *different* user, it also calls `userProfileService.getUserProfile` (using the *viewing* user's access token) to fetch the actor's profile.
 This is possible due to the updated RLS policy allowing authenticated reads on `user_profiles`.
             *   A placeholder email (e.g., `user@system.local`) is used for users other than `currentUser` to satisfy the `User.email: String!` schema requirement, as actual emails of other users are not exposed through this path.

+*   **Local Development & Dev Server**:
+    *   The `netlify/functions/inngest.ts` handler should use `serve` from `inngest/lambda` (or `inngest/netlify` if API changes).
+    *   For reliable local Inngest Dev Server synchronization with Netlify Dev:
+        *   The Inngest Dev Server, when run with `npx inngest-cli dev -u http://localhost:8888/.netlify/functions/inngest`, expects to communicate with your local Netlify functions endpoint (e.g., `http://localhost:8888/.netlify/functions/inngest`) over HTTP.
+        *   Your `netlify/functions/inngest.ts` handler **must** conditionally set `serveOptions.serveHost` to your local Netlify Dev URL (e.g., `'http://localhost:8888'`) when in a local development environment.
+The recommended way is to check `if (process.env.CONTEXT === 'dev')` (Netlify Dev sets this) or fallback to `if (process.env.NODE_ENV === 'development')`.
+        *   This configuration ensures that when the Inngest Dev Server attempts to execute a function step by calling back to your local Netlify function, it uses HTTP, preventing "http: server gave HTTP response to HTTPS client" errors.
+        *   The `signingKey` is typically handled by the `INNGEST_SIGNING_KEY` environment variable and does not need to be set in `serveOptions` for local development if the environment variable is present (though it's critical for production).
+*   **Event Data Contracts**: Ensure Inngest functions correctly access data from the `event` object (e.g., `event.data.dealId`, `event.data.assignedToUserId`).

 ## 6. Work Flow Management (WFM) System (NEW SECTION)